pluralsh/documentation/pages/02-getting-started/02-how-to-use/01-mgmt-cluster.md

 # Overview

-Plural's architecture, described {% doclink to="deploy-arch" %}here{% /doclink %} has two tiers:
+Plural's architecture, described {% doclink to="overview_architecture" %}here{% /doclink %} has two tiers:

 * Management Cluster - a single management plane that will oversee the core responsibilities of fleet management: CD, terraform management, dashboarding, etc.
 * Workload Cluster - a zoo of clusters you provision to run actual development and production workloads for your enterprise.